ProbeFeatureSelection#

 , we can go ahead and drop the six features with feature importance score

-less than gaussian_probe_0
+smaller than gaussian_probe_0

 variable: